 University-related Activity — Any activity that is directly related to or arises out of the operations of the University at any location.
 All activities on the University's campuses are University-related unless they are within the control of an organization or group external to the University.

-1.1 All employees must respect the rights of other employees of the University.
+1.1 All employees must respect the rights of other employees of the University as every employee is entitled to employment free from workplace Harassment.
+Employees are obligated to take reasonable care to not engage in bullying or workplace Harassment and are to report any observations or experiences of bullying and workplace Harassment.
 Employees must comply with the provisions of this Policy including the confidentiality obligations and the expectation to participate in any procedures taken under this Policy and its procedures.

-1.3 Unit Heads bear the specific and primary responsibility for promoting an environment free from Harassment.
-They are expected to act on this responsibility.
+1.2 Unit Heads bear the specific and primary responsibility for promoting an environment free from Harassment and are obligated to ensure the health and safety of employees.
+They are expected to act on this responsibility and to comply with the provisions of this policy.
 Unit Heads are to lead by example, to take reasonable measures to ensure an environment that is free from Harassment, to address incidents of possible Harassment that occur in their unit in a timely and confidential manner, and to keep appropriate documentation of action taken.
 In addition, Unit Heads should seek appropriate advice and guidance to carry out these responsibilities, from either the Office of Faculty Relations or the Department of Human Resources.